 Not having any marketing expertise or funds to pay for coaching or services, I needed to expand my skills in business modeling.

-I am still at the beginning of my fashion entrepreneur journey, building networks, learning basic marketing and IT skills and making connections through social media and attending sustainable fashion events.
-This decision has also finally led me to listen to the advice of others and adopt marketing trends, as well as engaging in open forums.
+I am still at the beginning of my fashion entrepreneur journey, building networks, learning basic marketing and IT skills and making connections through social media, and attending sustainable fashion events.
+This decision has also finally led me to listen to the advice of others and adopt marketing trends, as well as engage in open forums.
 Having a few positive experiences with other designers has boosted my confidence as a designer, no longer feeling inadequate due to my lack of training in the fashion industry.

 There are still many challenges that lie ahead.
 As mentioned earlier, I am only at the beginning of taking this seriously.
 Living in Hungary is an obstacle.
 People are less inclined to dress boldly, stand out or even stand up for rights.
-Also it is a very tight-knit fashion scene, without the right connections, it is difficult to be supported by stylists, stockists.
+Also, it is a very tight-knit fashion scene, without the right connections, it is difficult to be supported by stylists, stockists.
 Other challenges are my lack of IT skills and time constrictions.
 Building anything alone or with only unpaid help is slow and tedious, so patience is a virtue.

 I believe in visualization – imagine where you would like to be and pave the way towards it.
 Confidence is another key factor, do not undermine your creative flow and never copy- follow someone – only take inspiration and be sure to credit them.